Speak Mandarin Campaign: 2007/08

 For a period of 12 months, starting from 5 November 2007, the campaign featured a series of fun and engaging programmes and activities by its partners.
 Key strands of SMC 07/08 are Sports, Culture and The Arts, Design and Lifestyle.

 Sports

-During the official launch of the campaign on 5 November 2007, Mr. Lee Swee Say, Minister in Prime Minister's office, announced the partnership between the SMC and various sports organizations.
+During the official launch of the campaign on 5 November 2007, Lee Swee Say, then Minister in Prime Minister's office, announced the partnership between the SMC and various sports organizations.
 The sports partners for 2007's campaign include the Singapore Sports Council (SSC), the Football Association of Singapore, the S-League, and The Cage.
 The Straits Times and STOMP! also launched a new initiative, 'On Your Marc, Get Set, Go!' following The Straits Times' correspondent Marc Lim on his Mandarin-learning journey as he picks up pointers from national athletes.